Casey Hayes

 James Homer "Casey" Hayes (June 16, 1906 – June 25, 1980) was an American Thoroughbred racehorse trainer whose horses won eight national Championship titles of which two were inducted in the National Museum of Racing and Hall of Fame.

-A native of Brevard, North Carolina, after working with show hunters and polo ponies, Hayes greatest success came during the twenty-six years between 1943 and 1969 when he trained Thoroughbreds for flat racing for Christopher Chenery.
+A native of Brevard, North Carolina, after working with show hunters and polo ponies, the twenty-six years between 1943 and 1969 is notable for when he trained Thoroughbreds for flat racing for Christopher Chenery.

 For Chenery, Casey Hayes conditioned horses that won more than 550 races, including the second leg of the U.S. Triple Crown series in 1950.